Charlebelle

 Charlebelle (1917–1931) was a British Thoroughbred racehorse and broodmare that won the 1920 Epsom Oaks.

 Background

 Charlebelle was bred and owned by Alan Cunliffe.
-She was foaled in 1917 at Cunliffe's Greenfields Stud in Tipperary, Ireland.
+She was foaled in 1917 at Cunliffe's Greenfields Stud in County Tipperary, Ireland.
 Her sire, Charles O'Malley was third to Lemberg in the 1910 Epsom Derby.

 She was described as a "very delicate filly" and had a black coat with a small white star.
 As of 2000, Charlebelle was the last black horse to have won a British Classic race.
 Initially trained by Sandy Braime for her Oaks win, by 1922 she was trained by Morley at Woodford.

 Racing career

 1919: two-year-old season

 In August, Charlebelle was the favourite for the International Two-year-old Plate run at Sandown Park.
 She ran "very badly", finishing unplaced to the winner Paragon.
 In September at Newbury, she won five-furlong Donnington Castle Maiden Two-year-old Plate against a large field of 19 horses, beating the colt Tetricus by a head.
 Charlebelle won the 300-sovereign Reading Nursery Handicap under a heavy weight penalty, carrying 116 pounds and winning by five lengths over Rothschild's grey filly Vinny.
 On 22 November at Manchester for her last outing of the season, Charlebelle contested the six-furlong Lancashire Nursery Handicap against a large field.
 She was favoured at 11-4 odds and won the race by a head over March Along after what was described as a "great race."